 Human Dignity and Human Security in International and European Law

 If law cannot provide a sense of human dignity and security, it sells short of cultivating trust.
 Upholding the Rule of Law and a generally high level of human rights protection contributes to the development of trust (and, arguably, vice versa).
-The research strand Human Dignity and Human Security in International and European Law adopts as its normative framework a human rights approach to contemporary global challenges, inter alia in the field of counter-terrorism, international criminal law, international humanitarian law, international trade, environmental protection, European private international law, and the law of EU external relations.
+The research strand Human Dignity and Human Security in International and European Law adopts as its normative framework a human rights approach to contemporary global challenges, inter alia in the fields of counter-terrorism, international and transnational crimes, challenges at sea, new technologies & artificial intelligence, non-discrimination and historical memory.
 It examines what it means to safeguard human dignity – also in relation to human security – in these areas.

 Research and valorisation activities